Casting is one of the oldest manufacturing processes, and even today is the first step in manufacturing most products.

 - Molten metal can flow into any small section in the mould cavity, hence any intricate shape can be produced.

-- Tools required are very simple and inexpensive.
+- The tools required are very simple and inexpensive.

-- With normal sand-casting process, the dimensional accuracies and surface finish is poor.
+- With a normal sand-casting process, the dimensional accuracies and surface finish is poor.